IBMDeveloperBNL/quicklab-santa-holiday/README.md

 3. Add the condition of `#help` with a response like: "I can help you order a drink from my coffee shop.
 Just say order drink to get started!".
 4. Go into the `Customize` portion of the node by clicking in the upper right.
 5. Click on the `Digressions` tab.
-6. Expand `Digressions can come into this node` and enable `Return after digression` (Digressions should be on by default, this setting allows you to handle the intent and then return back to the flow).
+6. Expand `Digressions can come into this node` and enable `Return after digressions` (Digressions should be on by default, this setting allows you to handle the intent and then return back to the flow).
 Click `Apply` to complete this step.
-7. Now to test this out, we need to get in the middle of our order drink flow.
+7. Now, to test this out, we need to get in the middle of our order drink flow.
 But first, since it is a slot, we need to go into the `Digressions` tab in the `Order Drinks` slots node.
-8. Turn on `Allow digressions away while slot filling` and click the button that only allows nodes with returns enabled.
+8. Turn on `Allow digressions away while slot filling` and check the option that only allows nodes with returns enabled.
 This will help you to control which nodes you want to allow to digress to.
+Finally, click `Apply` to complete this step.

     ![Enable Digressions](./pictures/enable-digressions.png)